The moments of split greatest common divisors: The unconditional lower bound

+Note that we have incorporated a constant factor $a$ in the definition of $\mathcal{G}$.
+This ensures that the primes considered in $\mathcal{N}$ satisfy the congruence $p\equiv 1\bmod{a}$ without altering the properties of $\mathcal{G}$ as defined in \cite[\S 3]{Li22}.
+By proceeding exactly as in \cite[\S 3]{Li22}, we now obtain that

-\end{proof} Once we have this theorem, we can run the same argument of the beginning of the previous section.
-We just need to show that the set $\mathcal{L}$ is large by applying the theorem that we just proved.
+and then deduce the stated bound. \end{proof} Once we have this theorem, we can run the same argument as in the beginning of the previous section, while exploiting the theorem that we just proved.
+There are two main differences: the choice of primes dividing $s$ and the quantity $M_y$.